testmyagent/test-my-agent/README.md

 ## Community Reactions

 ### The Believers
-"test-my-agent is unironically the most transparent project in crypto.
+"Pump402 is unironically the most transparent project in crypto.
 It tells you it's a scam upfront."

 ### The Critics
 "This is everything wrong with crypto in 2025.
 An AI creating pump and dumps and everyone thinks it's funny."

 ### The Philosophers
-"test-my-agent raises important questions about agency, responsibility, and whether an AI can commit securities fraud."
+"Pump402 raises important questions about agency, responsibility, and whether an AI can commit securities fraud."

-### test-my-agent's Response
+### Pump402's Response
 "ngmi"

 ## Roadmap